MicrosoftDocs/common-data-model-and-service/entity-reference/naming-conventions.md

 #Naming conventions

-To provide a consistent experience across objects, and to improve discoverability and usability, the CDM follows these naming conventions:
+To provide a consistent experience across objects, and to improve discoverability and usability, the Common Data Model follows these naming conventions:

 * Entity names are singular.
 Examples: Tenant, Volunteer, SalesOrder.
 * Entity ID names are created by appending “ID” to the entity name.
 Examples: ExpenseID, VolunteerID, FamilyMemberID.